 “I kind of got on them a little bit at the end of the third.
 It just felt like we were lacking in energy a little bit,” she said.
 “Toward the end of the season, you get tired.
-I just reminded them, this is the seniors’ last quarter on this court and they came out with some energy and we’re able to pull away by a little bit.
+I just reminded them, this is the seniors’ last quarter on this court, and they came out with some energy and we were able to pull away by a little bit.

-Senior Olivia Gartin opened the fourth quarter with a 3-pointer, senior Mariah Hobson made a steal and a layup and junior Miyah Fox scored twice and suddenly the Tigresses turned their seven-point lead to 44-29 early in the fourth quarter.
+Senior Olivia Gartin opened the fourth quarter with a 3-pointer, senior Mariah Hobson made a steal and a layup, and junior Miyah Fox scored twice, and suddenly the Tigresses turned their seven-point lead into a 44-29 margin early in the fourth quarter.

 “I think we finally got into a rhythm and found ourselves.
 We were playing a little lazy, but we got back into it and found our groove,” Ibarra said.

 Gartin scored eight points in the third and fourth quarters, leading the Tigresses with 21 points.

 Fox had 14 points, and freshman Keighley Davis added 13.

 Jess Johns kept the Comets close at 36-29 with 11 of her team-high 21 points in the third quarter after falling behind 33-19 midway through.
 Johns also had 17 rebounds, three blocks and two steals, while Lucy Oetting added six points and four rebounds, and Madison Duhon chipped in four rebounds, two steals and a block.
 Helen Papoccia had two points and four rebounds, and Pyper TerBush finished with two points, four assists and two rebounds.